 “Space makes the marvel of the Global Positioning System (GPS) possible,” Pence said.
 While many Americans use GPS to find the quickest way to work, this technology also provides “critical information” to U.S. war fighters so they can dominate in the battlefield and win, he added.

-Witnessing the Power of Commercial Satellites to Connect Isolated Places
+Proving the Power of Commercial Satellites to Connect Isolated Places

-“We’ve witnessed the power of commercial satellites to reconnect isolated communities in the wake of natural disasters, providing final emergency communication between those impacted and with first responders and those that are providing relief,” Pence said.
+“We’ve witnessed the power of commercial satellites to reconnect isolated communities in the wake of natural disasters, providing final emergency communication between those impacted with first responders and those that are providing relief,” Pence said.